KSB2003/LabReports/LabReport3.md

 <img width="543" alt="Screen Shot 2022-05-07 at 11 56 15 PM" src="https://user-images.githubusercontent.com/65454241/167285470-e26194a9-2daf-4479-bd47-341f4c5ccc17.png">

+In the above tasks I added a series of steps to our config file and logged into our server using the simple command of `ssh ieng6`.
+Following this I made a file using touch and copy pasted it using the `scp` command into our remote server.

 ## Task 2: Setup Github Access from ieng6

 - Show where the public key you made is stored on Github and in your user account (screenshot).